 What are nun's farts?

-Nun's farts, known as pets de nonne In France, are small donuts made of choux pastry (pâte à choux in French), deep-fried, and rolled in sugar.
+Nun's farts, known as pets de nonne or beignets soufflés in France, are bite-sized donuts made of choux pastry (pâte à choux in French), deep-fried, and rolled in sugar.
+They are traditionally eaten in eastern France, Franche-Comté, Belgium, and Germany.

 There is some confusion with French-Canadian dessert called pets de sœurs (nun's (or sister's) farts in English) that is a completely different pastry.

-Pets de sœurs are not made of choux pastry but made with leftover pie-dough scraps and look like little spirals or rolls.
+Pets de sœurs are not made of choux pastry but of leftover pie dough scraps.
+They look like little spirals or rolls.

 Ingredients